 There is some open debate on this issue, some experts say not until you reach a burning laser threshold, others say you should always use laser eyewear, and others still say it depends on the design of the laser (ie. if there are IR filters or not).
 So, as a general rule, it’s a good idea that when using a high power handheld laser that can light matches and pop balloons you incorporate laser goggles.
 If you’re outdoors at night doing some star gazing or aiming the laser away from yourself and reflective surfaces, then you may not need them all the time, however, whenever doing burning laser experiments or other applications indoors and at close range, you should always use laser goggles.
 This not only protects your eyes but also allows you to actually work with the beam because you can look at your beam and target and use it more effectively and safely, so it’s a win-win.
 Even with laser goggles though, never look directly at the beam or point it at yourself or another person.

 3. “But Come On, I Don’t Need Laser Safety Equipment”

 For the best in Laser Safety Goggles, look no further than nearly 15 years of expertise in all things laser technology.
-From traditional presentation pointers, to high power burning lasers, to laser safety eye wear and lab dpss laser systems, be sure to do some research and look for warranty periods over minimum 12 months.
-Ask questions if you have them and think about the safety and long term benefits of using lasers properly.
+From traditional presentation pointers to high power burning lasers, to laser safety eyewear and lab dpss laser systems, be sure to do some research and look for warranty periods over a minimum of 12 months.
+Ask questions if you have them and think about the safety and long-term benefits of using lasers properly.
 Biglasers.com 877-256-6513